-Join Simon Allardice for an in-depth discussion in this video Understanding social networking in SharePoint, part of SharePoint 2010 Getting Started.
+Join Simon Allardice for an in-depth discussion in this video Understanding social networking in SharePoint, part of Learning SharePoint 2010.

 Now because SharePoint has sites organized around documents, sites organized around teams, sites organized around meetings, or even entire companies, it only makes sense to have the sites organized around you, or potentially every individual in your organization.
 Now the other view of this is that this is the SharePoint way of handling social networking.
 Whether you're a fan or not, the idea of that things like LinkedIn, Facebook, and Twitter forms of networking are powerful and vital features and if used correctly can actually help you find people.